deepa1922/Hotel-Booking-Analysis/README.md

 - This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.

 # Key Steps
-1. data overview
+1. Data Overview
-2. Data loading and preprocessing
+2. Data Loading and Preprocessing
-3. Data analysis and exploration
+3. Data Analysis and Exploration
-4. Data visualization using Matplotlib and Seaborn
+4. Data Visualization using Matplotlib and Seaborn
-5. conclusion
+5. Conclusion

 # Key Questions:
 1. Which type of hotel is mostly prefered by the guests?